-Words and imagery are central to my life as a creative thinker.
-I've been lucky to live in London and work for the UK's The Guardian & Observer and later The Economist in Melbourne.
-I write personal essays and travel, including editorial illustration, for national and regional newspapers and magazines - online and print.
-I also have a paper product line Libertus Fine Letterpress, sold in Paper Ya and Dandelion Kids, Vancouver.
+Words and imagery are central to Klann’s life as a creative thinker.
+She lived in London and work for the UK's The Guardian & Observer and later The Economist in Melbourne.
+She writes personal essays and travel, including editorial illustration, for national and regional newspapers and magazines - online and print.

 The sky grew dark and the air turned unseasonably cool-yet the embers of the monolith's backside only gained in intensity, illuminating our site with the power of 10 full moons.
-Flush with Nature on Orcas, published in The Georgia Straight.
+Flush with Nature on Orcas (Georgia Straight).

 'Nipple Anyone?' delves into the murky waters of the origins of Australian English.

-'Antipodean' means 'having the feet opposite’ and this couldn’t be more accurate as I straddled the Aussie-Canadian cultural divide, in A Canadian Digs DownUnder.
+'Antipodean' means 'having the feet opposite’ and this couldn’t be more accurate straddling the Aussie-Canadian cultural divide, in A Canadian Digs DownUnder.

 Close to the heart, When Parents Click on the Playground of Friendship.